GwendolineGrenu/VBA-challenge/README.md

 Hello,

-Please find below my screenshots for this challenge.
+Please find below my new submission for this challenge with all the breakpoints hopefully cleared this time.

 Thank you!